layouts-css/tailwindcss-plugin/README.md

 ## Tailwind CSS Plugin Options

-Note: To ensure height and width work consistantly layouts-css sets the following overrides which can be turned off if need be :
+Note: To ensure height and width work consistently layouts-css sets the following overrides which can be turned off if need be :

 <br/>